RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 **[[LongestContinuousPolarSegment|LongestContinuousPolarSegmentFilter]]** - Filter based on length of longest stretch of polar amino acid residues.

+**[[SequenceDistance|SequenceDistanceFilter]]** - Filter based on the number of mutations between pose sequence and sequence stored in comments in pose.

 ### Alignment analysis

 **[[AlignmentAAFinder|AlignmentAAFinderFilter]]** - Scans through an alignment, tests all possible amino acids at each position, and generates a file of passing amino acids.